Enhance Your Career with the Master of Legal Studies

 Admission to the program is based on a portfolio of information, including a completed application form (see below), undergraduate and graduate transcripts from any accredited schools attended, a personal statement that speaks to the applicant’s interest in the program, a resume, a letter of recommendation, and any standardized test scores (such as the LSAT, GMAT, MCAT, GRE, SAT, or ACT) that the applicant wishes to submit.
 International students will also be required to submit proof of language proficiency through a TOEFL or IELTS score.
 Applicants are expected to meet the minimum admissions requirements for other graduate programs at The Catholic University of America.
 Graduates of foreign universities are eligible for the M.L.S. program and encouraged to apply.
-Applications for Fall 2019 are currently being accepted.
+Applications are currently being accepted.

 Applicants to the M.L.S. program should understand that the MLS is not intended to prepare students for the J.D. program.
 Further, under rules promulgated by the American Bar Association, the accrediting body for law schools, no credit may be given towards the J.D. for any courses taken in the M.L.S. program.
 However, students who successfully complete courses in the M.L.S. program will have a better understanding of law than people who have not.
 If they eventually do enroll in a J.D. program, the M.L.S. experience might prove beneficial.

 Click here for the online Version of the M.L.S.
 Application

 Click here for the PDF Version of the M.L.S.
 Application

 For further information, contact the CUA Law admissions office: 202-319-5151, firstname.lastname@example.org